MavClarito/MavClarito/README.md

 # About me:

-👋 Hello , I'm Vincent Maverick D. Clarito, you can call me Mav.
+I'm Vincent Maverick D. Clarito, you can call me Mav.

 🧩 I love solving puzzle games and strategic games that needs analytical skills even though most of it were challenging.